dlucian/dlucian/README.md

-# Hi, I'm Lucian 👋
+# Hey! 👋

+I'm Lucian.
 I have about 21 years of PHP programming and 12 years of business experience.
 I'm always looking to learn, grow, and improve my skills.
 I thrive on finding the best approach to every challenge.

 - 🔭 I’m currently working on developing web software for a big alcohol company, and tweaking my [uptime monitoring service](https://monitive.com)
 - 🌱 I’m currently learning blockchain, crypto trading, bots, NFTs